-- HITRAN version 2008 database (Rothman et al., 2009); (3) the optical depth for each layer is calculated using the Reference Forward Model (Dudhia et al., 2002); (4) the surface reflection is assumed to be Lambertian with a surface albedo of 0.23, as measured by Fu et al. (2014) for West Pasadena; (5) Rayleigh scattering by air molecules is considered in this RT model; (6) the observation geometry, including the viewing zenith angle for the West Pasadena target, the daily SZA, and AZA on - 25 March 01, 2013 are included in the model; (7) the aerosol scattering phase function in the model is assumed to follow the Henyey-Greenstein type phase function (Henyey and Greenstein, 1941).
+- 1. the a priori atmospheric profile is obtained from NCEP- NCAR reanalysis data (Kalnay et al., 1996).
+The profile has 70 layers from the surface up to 70 km; - 2. absorption coefficients for all absorbing gas molecules are derived from the HITRAN version 2008 database (Rothman et al., 2009); - the optical depth for each layer is calculated using the Reference Forward Model (Dudhia et al., 2002); - 4. the surface reflection is assumed to be Lambertian with a surface albedo of 0.23, as measured by Fu et al. (2014) for western Pasadena; - 5.
+Rayleigh scattering by air molecules is considered; - 6. the observation geometry, including the viewing zenith angle for the western Pasadena target, the daily SZA, and AZA on 1 March 2013, are included in the model; - 7. the aerosol scattering phase function in the model is assumed to follow the Henyey-Greenstein type phase function (Henyey and Greenstein, 1941).
 Climatological aerosol compositions, as percentages of total optical depth, for five types of aerosol (black carbon, organic carbon, sulfate, dust, and sea salt) are obtained from the Modern Era Retrospective analysis for Research and Applications (MERRA) aerosol reanalysis database (Rienecker et al., 2011; Buchard et al., 2015).
 A more detailed description of the data can be found in Connor et al. (2016).
-The aerosol single - 30 scattering properties, including single scattering albedo (SSA) and asymmetry parameter (g), were computed using the GOCART model (Colarco et al., 2010, Chin et al., 2002).
-These properties were tabulated for black carbon, organic carbon, sulfate, dust, and sea salt aerosol types, with hygroscopic effects included where appropriate.
-The average values of the scattering parameters are shown in Table 2.
-Using the compositions of the five composite MERRA aerosols and their scattering properties, the effective SSA and g of aerosol scattering are calculated, respectively, as the composition-weighted sum, and then incorporated into the 2S-ESS RT model.
-Figure 5 shows the monthly-averaged climatological aerosol
+The aerosol single scattering properties, including single scattering albedo (SSA) and asymmetry parameter (g), were computed using the GOCART model (Colarco et al., 2010; Chin et al., 2002).
+These